moosetechnology/moosetechnology.github.io/_posts/2025-03-08-CFG-for-FAST-Fortran.md

 For the program above, the CFG has 10 blocks.
 - the first block is a common block and contains 2 statements, the PRINT and the READ;
-- then comes a conditional block for the IF.
+- its next bloc is a conditional block for the IF.
   It has 2 next blocs:
   - `true` leads to a common block with 2 statements, the PRINT and the STOP.
-The next block of this one is the common block after the IF;
+This is a final block (STOP ends the program);
   - `false` leads to the common block after the IF
 - ...